Cooking at home can be a great way to eat healthy and save money. Reinvent your meals at home by using a variety of cooking techniques!

 Dry heat cooking uses the circulation of hot air or the heat from a pan or grill as the primary cooking technique.
 This includes searing, baking, barbecuing, grilling, pan frying, stir- frying, sautéing, and roasting.

-Try cooking this delicious citrus chicken recipe by coating the chicken in seasoning and baking until it is tender and golden brown.
-This dry heat cooking recipe is a great healthy dish packed with flavor and is a great source of protein.
+For a meal that uses dry heat cooking, try cooking this delicious citrus chicken recipe by coating the chicken in seasoning and baking until it is tender and golden brown.
+This healthy recipe packed with flavor and provides a great source of protein.

 Moist heat cooking utilizes steam or liquids to cook foods.
 This type of cooking includes stewing, steaming, pressure cooking, blanching, simmering, boiling, and poaching.

-Try cooking your vegetables by steaming them to retain the nutrients, flavor, and color, or consider blanching your vegetables by placing them in boiling water before running them under cold water for an even softer texture.
+- Blanching your vegetables, like broccoli and carrots, by placing them in boiling water before running them under cold water for an even softer texture.